Jacobi identities in low-dimensional topology: A Jacobi Identity in Dimension 4

-The element $\tau_n(T)$ determined by $t_n(T)$ should vanish for any Whitney tower $T$ on immersed 2--spheres into 4--space since all such spheres are null-homotopic.
+Since the ultimate goal of studying Whitney towers is to extract homotopy invariants $\tau_n$ of the underlying order zero surfaces from the geometric intersection tree, such an element should vanish for any Whitney tower $\cW$ on immersed 2--spheres into 4--space since all such spheres are null-homotopic.
 Theorem~\ref{thm:4dihx} from the introduction (proven below), and its corollary (Corollary~\ref{4dihx-cor}) illustrate the necessity of the IHX relation in the target of $\tau_n$.
 Since Theorem~\ref{thm:4dihx} is a local statement (taking place in a 4--ball) it can be used to ``geometrically realize'' all higher degree IHX relations for Whitney towers in arbitrary 4--manifolds, a key part of the obstruction theory described in \cite{ST1}.
-The following corollary of Theorem~\ref{thm:4dihx} is proved in \cite{ST1}. \begin{cor} Let $T$ be any (oriented) order~$(n-1)$ Whitney tower on order~0 surfaces $A_i$.
-Then, given any order~$n$ trivalent trees $t_I$, $t_H$ and $t_X$ differing only by the usual local IHX relation, there exists an (oriented) order~$(n-1)$ Whitney tower $T'$ on $A'_i$ homotopic (rel boundary) to the $A_i$ such that
+The following corollary of Theorem~\ref{thm:4dihx} is proved in \cite{ST1}.

+\begin{cor} Let $\cW$ be an order~$n$ Whitney tower on surfaces $A_i$.
+Then, given any order~$n$ trivalent trees $t_I$, $t_H$ and $t_X$ differing only by a local IHX relation, there exists an order~$n$ Whitney tower $\cW'$ on $A'_i$ homotopic (rel boundary) to the $A_i$ such that

 $ \square$ \end{cor}